jesper-raemaekers/python-polarion/README.md

 The package uses; requests, urllib3 and zeep.

-It is tested for Python version 3.6 through 3.12.
+It is tested for Python version 3.7 through 3.12.
+Python 3.6 support has been dropped in 1.3.0.

 # Known issues or missing features
 - No way of knowing the test run possible statuses.